 On the basis of interim financial reports submitted to the FMO by 15 March, the FMO shall make payments to the bank accounts held by the CA at the Bank of Slovenia dedicated to the Norwegian Financial Mechanism 2014-2021 and the EEA Financial Mechanism 2014-2021 by 15 April.
-On the basis of interim financial reports submitted to the FMO by 15 September, the FMO shall make payments to the bank accounts dedicated to the Norwegian Financial Mechanism 2014-2021 and the EEA Financial Mechanism 2014-2021 by 15 October.
+On the basis of interim financial reports submitted to the FMO by 15 September, the FMO shall make payments to the bank accounts dedicated to the Norwegian Financial Mechanism 2014-2021 and the EEA Financial Mechanism 2014-2021 and the EEA Financial Mechanism 2014-2021 by 15 October.